 Salimetrics Assay #1-1260The Salimetrics® SARS-CoV-2 N-protein Salivary IgG ELISA kit is an enzyme-linked immunoassay specifically designed and validated for the qualitative measurement of human IgG specific to the SARS-CoV-2 Nucleocapsid protein (N-protein) in oral fluid which can be utilized in COVID-19 antibody profile research and surveillance testing.
 This assay kit is not intended for diagnostic use.
 Research has identified that SARS-CoV-2 antibody testing in saliva could serve as a sensitive and specific serum alternative for large scale immune-surveillance studies.
 For this assay, the N protein was chosen to maximize the likelihood of antibody detection, since it is the most immunodominant protein in the coronavirus family.
-Qualitative cutoff values are determined for each run based on controls provided in the kit and serostatus determined from values obtained by oral fluid testing.
-When used in conjunction with Total IgG, researchers can maintain sample quality assurance and determine a robust inclusion criteria when using oral fluid as an alternative sample type for serological studies.
-Read More...
+Qualitative cutoff values are determined for each run based on controls provided in the kit and serostatus determined from values obtained by oral fluid testing. *Testing for total IgG, using the Salimetrics total IgG ELISA kit, is critical to normalize the sample and also qualify samples for adequate levels of total IgG (above 3 μg/mL) to confidently verify negative samples.* Read More...

 Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2) is the RNA virus strain that causes COVID-19, the disease first identified in 2019.
 In addition to virus exposure, there is an urgent need to better understand the levels and duration of protective immunity for public health considerations.
 Research in saliva has identified that SARS-CoV-2 antibody testing could serve as a sensitive and specific serum alternative for large scale immune-surveillance studies (1).
 Importantly, IgG in saliva is derived from serum, so specificity and reactivity of salivary IgG directly reflects serum IgG reactivity, making oral fluid an attractive alternative sample to blood for serological studies (2, 3).